dlccyes/CollegeNotes/docs/software-development/ArgoCD.md

 Open dev tool -> Network tab, click "edit and resend" on your failed request, and append `?upsert=true` the the api endpoint

 See <https://github.com/argoproj/argo-cd/issues/3464>

+### Resource usage over limit

+Try deleting the resource and pressing sync to recreate.